digital-sound-antiques/vgm-conv/README.md

   -D, --define name=value   Define converter option variable.
 See below.
   -o, --output file         Output VGM file.
 The standard output is used if not speicified.
 If the given
                             file is *.vgz, the output will be compressed.
   --no-gd3                  Remove GD3 tag from output.
+  --voiceTable file         Specify the voice table file.
+  -v, --version             Show version.
   -h, --help                Show this help.

 CLOCK CONVERSION